aidos-lab/grokking-via-lid/README.md

-# Predicting Grokking via Local Intrinsic Dimensions of Contextual Language Models
+# Detecting Grokking via Local Intrinsic Dimensions of Contextual Language Models

 *Grokking* is the phenomenon where a machine learning model trained on a small dataset learns to generalize well beyond the training set after a long period of overfitting.
-We demonstrate that the grokking phenomenon can be predicted by the local intrinsic dimension of the model's hidden states.
+We demonstrate that the grokking phenomenon can be detected by a change of the local intrinsic dimension (LID) of the model's hidden states.

 This repository is based on an unofficial re-implementation of the paper [Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets](https://arxiv.org/abs/2201.02177) by Power et al.
 The original codebase that we base our work on was written by Charlie Snell.